maxnorth/nv/docs/config-reference.md

 # Resolvers

-Resolvers are used to convert value references to real values, typically by fetching them from an external provider like Vault.
+Resolvers are used to convert references to real values, typically by fetching them from an external provider like Vault.

 I want to try using this.
 How do I?
 I'm going to install it and try running it, see what happens.